-7Th African Union-European Union Summit: The Africa24 Group Offers You Exclusive Coverage
+7th African Union-European Union Summit: The Africa24 Group offers you exclusive coverage

-From November 24 to 25, 2025, the AFRICA24 Group ( ) will provide exceptional coverage of the 7th African Union-European Union Summit.
-This multilateral summit will be co-chaired by the President of Angola, João Lourenço, and the President of the European Council, António Costa.
+(MENAFN- News.Africa-Wire) LUANDA, Angola, November 24, 2025/ -- From November 24 to 25, 2025, the AFRICA24 Group () will provide exceptional coverage of the 7th African Union-European Union Summit.
+This multilateral summit will be co-chaired by the President of Angola, Jãão Lourçnço, and the President of the European Council, óntónio Costa.

 The summit will build on the outcomes of the EU-AU ministerial meeting held in Brussels in May 2025, where ministers reaffirmed their determination to forge closer ties between the two continents, guided by shared values, mutual interests and a common vision for sustainable growth and prosperity.